nuta/operating-system-in-1000-lines/website/en/15-virtio-blk.md

 ## Virtio

 Virtio is a device interface standard for virtual devices (virtio devices).
-In other words, it is one of APIs for device drivers to control devices.
+In other words, it is one of the APIs for device drivers to control devices.
 Like you use HTTP to access web servers, you use virtio to access virtio devices.
 Virtio is widely used in virtualization environments such as QEMU and Firecracker.

 ### Virtqueue